 Dom suddenly jumped up in front of me, jerking me out of my little mental-tirade.
 She gave a sharp gasp—I could practically see the light bulb going off in her head—and snapped her fingers.
 “I’ve got it!
 I have an idea for the next party!”

 The rest of us stopped in our tracks, exchanging wary glances.
 This could not be good.
 A look of solemn concern on his face, Freddy cleared his throat and placed a hand on her shoulder.
 “Dom,” he said gently, “We already told you—we’re not getting a moon bounce.”

 She shook her head furiously, “No, no, I’m talking about something bigger.
 Something better than a moon bounce.”

 Aidan’s eyebrows crept up his forehead in apprehension.
-“Er, better than a moon bounce?”
+“Er, better than a moon bounce?
+Is that possible?”

 Dom nodded, a demonic smile slowly stretching across her face.
 Suddenly, the air around us seemed to get much colder.
 I could practically feel everyone hold their breath as we all waited, hesitantly, for my best friend to announce her next psychotic scheme.

-I watched, poker-faced, as my best friend threw the entire contents of her wardrobe into the air in a wonderful display of psycho-bitchiness/frustration.
-Brightly-colored scraps of lace, satin, sequins—and oh god, was that spandex?—all fluttered through the air in a quasi-whirlwind of clothing...
-And in the eye of the storm was Dominique Weasley, her face glowing pink with distress, wearing nothing but a wonderbra, a pair of booty shorts and, curiously enough, a pink feather boa.
+I watched, poker-faced, as my best friend threw the entire contents of her wardrobe into the air in frustration.
+Brightly-colored scraps of lace, satin, sequins — and oh Merlin, was that white pleather? — all fluttered through the air in a quasi-whirlwind of clothing...
+And in the eye of the storm was Dominique Weasley, her face glowing pink with distress, wearing nothing but a wonder-bra, a pair of booty shorts and, curiously enough, a pink feather boa.

 During The Great Typhoon of Dom’s Wardrobe, a sheer camisole thing had fallen on my head.
 I picked it off and let it drop to the ground.
 “Dom, calm down.
 We’ll find you something.”